 Instead, we’re going to explain by showing via a hypothetical day at Epcot, which will hopefully address a lot of concerns/questions/etc. in the process.
-If you’re a type A vacation planner, hopefully this will give you some peace of mind about how Genie+ and Lightning Lanes will work on your vacation coming up between now and December 2021.
+If you’re a type A vacation planner, hopefully this gives you some peace of mind about how Genie+ and Lightning Lanes work on your vacation.

-Other attractions do have higher wait times at various points of the day, but not consistently.
-For example, Spaceship Earth’s wait time can spike early in the day since it’s big, iconic, and right at the front of the park.
+It’s even possible to beat long lines without Early Entry or Extended Evening Hours.
+A lot of Epcot attractions have higher wait times at various points of the day, but not consistently.
+For example, Spaceship Earth’s wait time typically spikes early in the day since it’s big, iconic, and right at the front of the park.
 By late afternoon and evening, it’s often a walk-on, even with moderate to higher crowd levels.

-As with anything, skipping Genie+ at Epcot is not one size fits all advice.
-If you’re visiting the week of Thanksgiving, Christmas, New Year’s, or any other time when crowds are heavier, even the ‘second tier’ attractions at Epcot can have long waits.
+There are some days and weeks when you’ll absolutely want to purchase Genie+ at Epcot.
+If you’re visiting around Thanksgiving, Christmas, New Year’s, Easter, or any other time when crowds are heavier, even the ‘second tier’ attractions at Epcot can have long waits.

 There aren’t many of them, but saving 30 minutes each at Spaceship Earth, Mission: Space, Journey into Imagination, and Living with the Land adds up.
 That’s 2 hours total, in addition to what’s probably another hour or two at the headliners.
 If it offers a total time-savings of 3-4 hours on busier days at Epcot, that might justify Genie+ for you.
 (Most of the time, we’d expect Genie+ to save an hour or two in lines at Epcot–a far cry from Magic Kingdom or DHS.)